14 Largest Cities in Wisconsin [2025]

 The job market is robust, with opportunities in healthcare, education, and manufacturing, making it an ideal place for young professionals and families.
 If you’re into the arts, the Fox Cities Performing Arts Center hosts a variety of performances, and the city is home to a number of unique art galleries and local music venues.

 Locals here take pride in their parks and outdoor activities.
-On any given day outside of winter, you’ll find people walking along the Fox River or one of the many nature trails.
+On any given day (outside of the depths of winter), you’ll find people walking along the Fox River or one of the many nature trails.
 Nearly surrounded by Lake Winnebago, Lake Michigan, and Green Bay, Appleton has no shortage of shorelines to explore.

-And if you’re looking to go shopping, the Fox River Mall, one of the largest malls in the state, offers a great selection of stores.
+And if you’re looking to go shopping, the Fox River Mall is one of the largest malls in the state and offers a great selection of stores.
 With an affordable cost of living and a range of housing options, Appleton strikes the perfect balance between work and play.

 Check out our listings in Appleton

 Eau Claire has been making a name for itself in the Midwest as one of the best major Wisconsin cities, thanks in large part to one very famous resident—Justin Vernon of Bon Iver.
-The city has a population of approximately 70,000 and is renowned for its vibrant music scene, which played a pivotal role in Vernon’s inspiration for his band’s rise.
+The city has a population of approximately 70,000 and is renowned for its vibrant music scene, which played a pivotal role in Vernon’s musical inspiration.
 Locals can catch live shows at venues like the Lakely, which Vernon co-owns.

 Beyond the tunes, Eau Claire offers a dynamic mix of dining and relaxation.
 From quirky dive bars like the Joynt (where locals gather for laughs and $1 tap beers) to restaurants like The Good Wives, serving up “hyperseasonal” dishes, this city has a little something for every taste.

-Living here means easy access to beautiful outdoor activities, too.
+Living in Eau Claire means easy access to plenty of outdoor activities, too.
 Located at the confluence of the Eau Claire and Chippewa rivers, the area offers ample opportunities for kayaking, paddleboarding, and exploring scenic trails.
 Eau Claire may be a small city, but it certainly punches above its weight in terms of culture, food, and community.

 Check out our listings in Eau Claire